Tips to Stay Safe and Cool in a Heatwave

 NWS HI charts at weather.gov/ffc/hichart & Here

-This is useful for people in high-risk groups, such as seniors.
+This is useful for people in high-risk groups, such as seniors, inside.

 Animals should also be considered for their safety.